Best Push Notification Services to Engage Your Audience

 For those of you who haven’t built a mobile app, PushCrew would be a great solution as it deals solely in web and mobile web push notifications.

-As such, personalization is available, though it focuses more on the kinds of behaviors and types of triggers you’d use on a website.
+As a result, personalization is available - though it focuses more on the kinds of behaviors and types of triggers you’d use on a website.

 Price: Free up to 2,000 subscribers, then premium plans are available